niflylab/TACI_CalciumImagingPlugin/README.md

 ### RENAME
 1) Make sure you choose the correct folder.
 Do not enter the folder when choosing it.
 Just highlight it within it's enclosing folder.
 2) Make sure there is no comma in the file name.
-3) This is case sensitive.
+3) This analysis is case sensitive.
 Make sure your case is correct.
 4) Include any _ that are present in your name.
 For example if you name is *Neuron0to2_t01_z01.tif* both t-position and z_position inputs should have an underscore *_t* and *_z*
 5) The number of digits, even if they are just 0's should be indicated for the max value.
 For example if this file shows the maximum t-position *Neuron0to2_t010_z01.tif*, the value for t_position should be "010".
 This is common with Nikon naming where there are more digits in the name than the maximum number of files.
 6) The channel and phase preceding text would not include the letter.
 Both the letter and value should be added into the parameter value column.
 Preceding text would include something like an underscore.